anyaevostinar/anyaevostinar.github.io/classes/201-w24/lab-graphtraversals.md

 d.
 What is the worst case time complexity of the `getDegree` method of the adjacency list graph implementation in big-O notation?
 Write a sentence explaining why.
 Remember to account for the time complexity of the underlying linked list operations!

-## Extra
+## Exercise 4
-When you finish with the above three exercises, work on implementing breadth first traversal.
+Try out implementing breadth-first traversal.
 Here is [starter code](/classes/201-f21/BFSStarter.zip) and the associated [JavaDocs](/classes/201-f20/hw-6javadoc) for a graph implementation.
 In `Main.java` I've provided code to create this graph: